 In this power relocation kit infographic, Multimedia Tech covers all the parts of the puzzle, then shares a few smart ways to understand the task at hand.

-HDMIs, opticals, coaxials, ethernet, RCAs & power.
+HDMIs, opticals, coaxials, ethernet, RCAs & power cords.

-A professional installer should be able to install the power relocation kit where there are no studs or firestuds and fish all the power and AV cables inside the wall.
+A professional installer can install the power relocation kit where there are no studs or fire studs and fish all the power and AV cables inside the wall.

 In those problematic installations where the home builder left “no prewiring” in the wall for your TV mounting, and you need to conceal the ugly AV cables and install the power a power outlet.

 This power relocation kit infographic is useful for you if you are trying to install everything yourself and you are stuck and especially if you are.

 We hope that this will help you to understand better how to request the installation of a kit that meets National Electric Codes and UL standards.

 So your home project doesn’t become a fire hazard and put lives in danger.